-There are 663 affordable apartments in Novato that offer reduced rents to low-income households.
+There are 663 low-income apartments in Novato that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Marin Housing Authority||Section 8 Housing Choice Voucher (HCV); Public Housing|

 Novato features 162 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 663 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Novato.

 On average, Section 8 Housing Choice vouchers pay Novato landlords $1,800 per month towards rent.
 The average voucher holder contributes $600 towards rent in Novato.

 The maximum amount a voucher would pay on behalf of a low-income tenant in Novato, California for a two-bedroom apartment is between $2,869 and $3,507.